megaDeathChav/asapp-project/README.md

 # Conversational Analysis and Information Extraction with LLMs

 ## Overview
 This project implements AI-powered tools to analyze and extract meaningful information from customer-agent conversations.
-By leveraging advanced Large Language Models (LLMs) such as BERT, LLaMA, Gemini, and ChatGPT, this project aims to:
+By leveraging advanced Large Language Models (LLMs) such as BERT, LLaMA, and Gemini, this project aims to:
 - Convert unstructured conversation data into structured formats (e.g., names, emails, phone numbers).
 - Evaluate the accuracy and performance of multiple LLMs for conversational data extraction.
 - Provide an API for seamless integration into real-world systems.